- things that will improve our physical and mental health

 I have an obsessive personality.
 This often gets me into trouble.
 Take my recent obsessions, for example.

-Some time ago, after Medium started raining money on their writers, it got into my head that I also wanted to get a bonus.
+Some time ago, after Medium started pouring money to their writers (a temporary thing where they gave high-performing writers cash bonuses for a few months,) it got into my head that I also wanted to get a bonus.
 So I wrote and published on that platform like a maniac for almost two months and got myself a puny $50 bonus for the month of July.
 But then I also discovered another writing platform called Newsbreak and decided to give that platform a go.
 Then, a couple of days ago, I found out that Quora was starting a new program where writers can earn money from their answers.
 And I had to give that a go too!

 Oh, and did I mention that I have another blog? yeah… this blog!